The Health Promotion Internship Program

 3. Download the Internship Manual located on the right side of this page.

 4. Print Forms A, B, & C of the Internship Manual.
 These forms constitute your internship contract.
 Follow the instructions in the Internship Steps for completing the contract with the person at your internship site who will supervise you.
+Please note that the Internship Manual is currently being revised.
+While Forms A-C are still accurate, detailed information on internship assignments will be provided via Canvas once you are registered for the course.

 Once you and your supervisor complete and sign the contract, submit the paperwork to the Internship Faculty Supervisor, Laura Santurri (firstname.lastname@example.org).